Loading Events

 Format: Presentations and a Panel Discussion with Q&A (Virtual and In-Person Attendees)

-• This session examines how device user interface differences in GLP-1 products affect substitutability, bioequivalence, and FDA expectations for studies, and addresses device engineering and drug-device compatibility considerations that impact performance, bioequivalence, and ANDA review for GLP-1 generic combination products.
+• This session examines how device user interface differences in GLP-1 products affect substitutability, bioequivalence, and FDA expectations for Comparative analyses (CA) and Comparative Use Human Factors (CUHF) studies, and addresses device engineering and drug-device compatibility considerations that impact performance, bioequivalence, and ANDA review for GLP-1 generic combination products.
 Topics include the landscape of GLP-1 drug-device combination products in the US market, regulatory framing of “acceptable” UI differences, current CUHF study guidance and design fundamentals, case examples for pen injectors and autoinjectors, alternative CUHF approaches, device platform-based approaches for CA and HF data sharing, engineering considerations for generic GLP-1 injectors and drug-device interfaces, and CMC considerations for device evaluation.
 The session provides practical insights into study design, recruitment challenges, and regulatory expectations for developing robust GLP-1 generic combination products.

 Session 6: Oral Semaglutide: Bioequivalence, Regulatory Considerations, and Oral Peptide Delivery